Comprehensive High-resolution Chemical Spectroscopy of Barnard's Star with SPIRou: Spectral Analysis

-In practice, multiple synthetic spectra from the PHOENIX-ACES grid were generated with \teff between 2300\,K and 4300\,K (typical temperature range of M dwarfs) and with overall metallicity ranging from $-1.5$ to 0.5\,dex in 0.5\,dex increments.
-A fixed \logg of 5.0 dex was used for all our models, in accordance with Barnard's star's \logg determinations from the literature (e.g., \citealt{segransan2003first}; \citealt{rojas2012metallicity}; \citealt{mann2015constrain}; \citealt{passegger2016fundamental}).
 Additionally we empirically confirmed that a variation in \logg within the range of 5.0\,$\pm$\,0.2 dex has a negligible effect on our analysis, and majority of the literature values for \logg are within this range.
 The relative insensitivity of the synthesized spectra to this parameter makes small offsets between the true and assumed values acceptable (well within our reported errors), thus the fixed value of \logg does not affect our results.
+Furthermore, by fixing \teff and \logg values determined independently, we can minimize additional uncertainties resulting from degeneracies in line shapes caused by various combinations of \teffns, \loggns, and metallicity.

 The final $\chi^2$ fitting was performed on a finer grid of models, with 20\,K and 0.1\,dex increments for the \teff and metallicity, respectively, all bi-linearly interpolated from the main pre-computed spectral grid (see Figure \ref{fig:Teff_met}).